A flexible and modular framework to solve NP-Problems

 MOP is a flexible multi-solver framework intended to be fast, customizable and modular.
 The project was born because of my desire to unify the amount of redundancy and sensitivity I read in scientific papers.
 E.g: Articles written with the same solver and problem instance had very distant results due to one or two different parameters or a slight and specific modification of a well-known problem sometimes led to significant adaptations.

-A flexible mathematical optimization program is nothing new, there are many better projects out there, MATLAB, Ensmallen and Ceres are some examples but MOP is written in Rust, a systems programming language that is fast, productivity and much safer than similar alternatives.
+A flexible mathematical optimization program is nothing new, there are many better projects out there, MATLAB, Ensmallen and Ceres are some examples but MOP is written in Rust, a systems programming language that is fast, productive and much safer than similar alternatives.

 NP-Problems

-One of the reasons of why it is very hard to find feasible solutions for Non-deterministic Polynomial Problems are due to their large search spaces.
+One of the reasons why it is very hard to find feasible solutions for Non-deterministic Polynomial Problems are due to their large search spaces.
 Take for example the classic Traveling Salesman problem (TSP), the set S of all possible traveling combinations is N! with N being the number of cities.
 Now imagine an instance with 80 cities, then S will be equal to 7,156945705×10¹¹⁸ and no supercomputer in the world will be able to brute-force every combination of this set that is much greater than the number of atoms or the age of the universe.

 Curiously, it is not mathematically proven if P≠NP or P=NP